 - At this point, you can create more product variants based on the same device.

 Product-specific variables are defined in the product's makefile.
-Variables maintained in a product definition files include:
+The table shows some of the variables maintained in a product definition file.

 List of words like